-When using social media, each member should always assume they are representing the OMHA and/or its member local minor hockey associations.
+When using social media, each member should assume at all times they are representing the OMHA and/or its member local minor hockey associations.
 All members of the OMHA should remember to use the same discretion as they do with other traditional forms of media.